Lohitashav/Pizza-Sales-Analysis-Project/README.md

 # Pizza-Sales-Analysis-Project

 # Objective
-This project aims to analyze key performance indicators (KPIs) from pizza sales data to gain insights into the business's performance.
+This project aims to analyze key performance indicators (KPIs) from pizza sales data to gain insights into the business's performance and make a excel dashbaord for better visualization.
 The following metrics and trends were calculated and visualized:

 # Key Metrics
 1. Total Revenue: Sum of the total price of all pizza orders.